caldwell619/react-spring/directions/getting-started.md

 You can also delete the `css` files, or keep them.
 It's up to you.
 We will be importing `css` later, but do what makes you happy with the generated files.
 <hr>

+## Next Step
+Your mission, should you choose to accept it, is to proceed to [Testing](https://github.com/caldwell619/react-spring/blob/completed/directions/testing.md).